Robert Myers, M.D. (‘63) : Falls - Prevention and Mobility

 Anyone with a fall predisposition should not let some figment of personal pride prevent them from having some in-house or outdoors walking assistance.
 One may Google and search for “fall prevention: simple tips to prevent falls” or “syncope” at the mayoclinic.org, yalemedicine.org/Syncope & Falls Assessment Program , or at one’s preferred health information website.

-On following pages, five photos of devices that those with a balance problem may find useful in active fall prevention and increased mobility.
+On following pages, six photos of devices that those with a balance problem may find useful in active fall prevention and increased mobility.
 The VELOPED (see below) has been a life-saver for my wife, Emily, who can walk a mile on our Halls Mill Road that includes a hill.

 Best all,